Save time and money with Loans Canada

 - What sorts of penalties there might be

 As a result, be sure to take your time and really put in the research when it comes to getting a mortgage.
-If you simply work with the first place you visit, you could be missing out on some amazing deals or offers from other providers.
+If you simply work with the first place you visit in Burnaby, you could be missing out on some amazing deals or offers from other providers in Burnaby.
 Not all mortgages are created equally, and it is always important to keep that in mind.

 Is the lowest mortgage rate always the best option?
 Find out here.